 When she gets time off of science, she enjoys playing the violin, reading murder mysteries and cuddling with cats.
 She is also a volunteer at McMaster Children’s Hospital and St.Joseph’s Healthcare Hamilton.

-Greg has recently transitioned from the his Undergraduate Thesis in the Xu Lab to an MSc student.
-Greg’s work research on the human fungal pathogen Aspergillus fumigatus and its global diversity and resistance to antifungals.
+Greg has transitioned from doing his Undergraduate Thesis in the Xu Lab, to an MSc , and is now a PhD student.
+Greg’s research focuses on the human fungal pathogen Aspergillus fumigatus and its global diversity and resistance to antifungals.
 Being an opportunistic pathogen, it infects individuals who are immunocompromised, and can cause highly lethal invasive aspergillosis.
 Greg is currently isolating A. fumigatus from soil samples collected from New Zealand, Saudi Arabia, and China and will analyze their resistance to antifungals and their genetic diversity.
 Identifying these aspects will provide exciting data on the spread and gene flow of A. fumigatus from around the world.

 In his spare time, Greg enjoys spending time with lab members, or playing video games.